isomerpages/govtech-stp/pages/contactus.md

 <tbody>
    <tr>
      <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><b>Suspension of new Vaccinated Travel Lane (VTL) designated bus and flight ticket sales</b></td>
-   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">New ticket sales are suspended for designated VTL flights and buses arriving in Singapore from 23 Dec 2021 - 20 Jan 2022 (inclusive).
+   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.35; margin-top:0px; margin-bottom:20px;">New ticket sales are suspended for designated VTL flights and buses arriving in Singapore from 23 Dec 2021 - 20 Jan 2022 (inclusive).
 Travellers may still book tickets for designated VTL flights/buses arriving in Singapore from 21 Jan 2022 onwards.</p>

-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">All travellers who already hold a ticket for a VTL flight or bus can continue to travel under the VTL, and can continue to <a href="https://eservices.ica.gov.sg/STO1/VTL" target="_blank">apply for a Vaccinated Travel Pass if they do not already have one</a>. <b>There is no need to rush to apply as there is no limit on VTPs issued.</b></p>
+<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:20px;">All travellers who already hold a ticket for a VTL flight or bus can continue to travel under the VTL, and can continue to <a href="https://eservices.ica.gov.sg/STO1/VTL" target="_blank">apply for a Vaccinated Travel Pass if they do not already have one</a>. <b>There is no need to rush to apply as there is no limit on VTPs issued.</b></p>

-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">Travellers who are unable to secure designated VTL flights or buses to arrive in Singapore, should check the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page for alternative Safe Travel Lanes to use to enter Singapore.
+<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:20px;">Travellers who are unable to secure designated VTL flights or buses to arrive in Singapore, should check the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page for alternative Safe Travel Lanes to use to enter Singapore.
 Prevailing border health measures such as Stay Home Notice will apply.</p>
 </td>
  </tr>
 	 <tr>
   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><b>Errors uploading QR codes to VTL application portal</b></td>
-		   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;"><a href="/vtl/faq#invalidcode">Click Here</a> for solutions to common QR Code upload errors.
+		   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.35; margin-top:0px; margin-bottom:20px;"><a href="/vtl/faq#invalidcode">Click Here</a> for solutions to common QR Code upload errors.
 Some common mistakes reported include:</p>
 <ol style="list-style-type:disc;">
-<li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">Uploading domestic vaccination certificate instead of international vaccination certificate issued in India or Thailand</li>
+<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Uploading domestic vaccination certificate instead of international vaccination certificate issued in India or Thailand</li>
-<li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">For vaccination certificates with one QR code per dose, uploading multiple QR codes in one file instead of uploading one QR Code per file.</li>
+<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">For vaccination certificates with one QR code per dose, uploading multiple QR codes in one file instead of uploading one QR Code per file.</li>
 				 </ol>
 </td>
   </tr>
 	<tr>
      <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><b>No entry dates available in Application Portal</b></td>
-   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">There is no limit on the number of Vaccinated Travel Passes issued daily, and each pass is valid for a specific period from the chosen entry date.
+   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.35; margin-top:0px; margin-bottom:20px;">There is no limit on the number of Vaccinated Travel Passes issued daily, and each pass is valid for a specific period from the chosen entry date.
 Interested applicants can refer to <a href="https://eservices.ica.gov.sg/STO1/VTL" target="_blank">this notice</a> for the current application window.</p>

-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">If you are unable to select an entry date for all other Safe Travel Lanes, you may consider applying for entry on another day or defer your travels.</p>
+<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">If you are unable to select an entry date for all other Safe Travel Lanes, you may consider applying for entry on another day or defer your travels.</p>
 </td>
  </tr>
 		   <tr>
      <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><b>Specified work pass holders not allowed to use Vaccinated Travel Lane</b> </td>
-   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">From<b> 4 Dec 2021, 2359h</b>, the following groups of travellers are disallowed from applying for entry via the Vaccinated Travel Lane (Air)/(Land).
+   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.35; margin-top:0px; margin-bottom:10px;">From<b> 4 Dec 2021, 2359h</b>, the following groups of travellers are disallowed from applying for entry via the Vaccinated Travel Lane (Air)/(Land).
 Employers may secure the entry of these workers using the alternative lanes stated below:</p>
 <ol style="list-style-type:disc;">
-<li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">Non-Malaysian S Pass and Work Permit holders in the Construction, Marine Shipyard and Process (CMP) sector to use <a href="https://www.mom.gov.sg/covid-19/actions-for-companies-to-bring-pass-holders-into-singapore#request-for-moms-entry-approval-for-cmp-workers" target="_blank">MOM’s entry approval</a> or <a href="https://www.scal.com.sg/" target="_blank">ongoing industry initiatives for the CMP sectors</a></li>
+<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Non-Malaysian S Pass and Work Permit holders in the Construction, Marine Shipyard and Process (CMP) sector to use <a href="https://www.mom.gov.sg/covid-19/actions-for-companies-to-bring-pass-holders-into-singapore#request-for-moms-entry-approval-for-cmp-workers" target="_blank">MOM’s entry approval</a> or <a href="https://www.scal.com.sg/" target="_blank">ongoing industry initiatives for the CMP sectors</a></li>
-	<li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">Workers staying in dormitories to apply for entry under the <a href="/wphl/overview" target="_blank">Work Pass Holder General Lane</a></li>
+	<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Workers staying in dormitories to apply for entry under the <a href="/wphl/overview" target="_blank">Work Pass Holder General Lane</a></li>
 </ol>
-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">All Vaccinated Travel Passes issued before 4 Dec 2359h, even for travel after 4 Dec 2359h, will be honored, and no further clarification is needed with the Safe Travel Office or MOM.</p>
+<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">All Vaccinated Travel Passes issued before 4 Dec 2359h, even for travel after 4 Dec 2359h, will be honored, and no further clarification is needed with the Safe Travel Office or MOM.</p>
 </td>
  </tr>
   </tbody>
   </table>

-Travelers can also check the <a href="https://safetravel.ica.gov.sg/faq" target="_blank">common FAQs</a> for other frequently asked questions and use the <a href="/arriving/overview#selfhelptool" target="_blank">self-help tool</a> for determining which Safe Travel Lanes to use to enter Singapore.
+<p style="font-size:18px; line-height:1.35;"> Travelers can also check the <a href="https://safetravel.ica.gov.sg/faq" target="_blank">common FAQs</a> for other frequently asked questions and use the <a href="/arriving/overview#selfhelptool" target="_blank">self-help tool</a> for determining which Safe Travel Lanes to use to enter Singapore.</p>

 <div id="checker"></div>